HussainAther/philosophy/causality/emergence.md

 we can find mean kinetic energy, Gibbs free energy, entropy, and other statistical quantities.

-We can observe expectation values of momenta distrubitioins of particle ensembles to calculate temperature of the system as a higher-level function (Hi).
+We can observe expectation values of momenta distrubitioins of particle ensembles to calculate temperature of the system as a higher-level function (Hi) on the assumption the system is in equilibrium.
+The zeroth law of thermodynamics does not come from statistical mechnics, but from thermodynamics.

 The main conceptual point in step (2) is that thermodynamic observables such as temperature presume thermodynamic equilibrium as a crucial assumption serving as a contextual condition.
 It is formulated